moesaid/SphinxVerify/.github/ISSUE_TEMPLATE/performance.md

 ---
 name: Performance Update
 about: A code change that improves performance
-title: "perf: "
+title: 'perf: '
-labels: performance
+labels: ''
+assignees: ''

 ---

 **Description**